VaggM/UniversityGui/README.md

 ## Descriptions

-Below there is a brief description for each class. (will be updated)
+Below there is a brief description for each class.

 [Main.java](https://github.com/VaggM/UniversityGui/blob/main/Descriptions/Main.md)